 V8 had it right from the start.
 With its high water content and plethora of vitamins, tomatoes are a prime produce pick.
 What really makes them shine, though, is their lycopene—a strong antioxidant that neutralizes free radicals that age skin and cause wrinkles.
 One study even found that eating tomato paste could help against sunburn and sun-related skin aging.
 To get the full skin-boosting benefit, throw your tomato on the grill before eating them.
-Your body can use lycopene more effectively when it’s heated.
-For even more foods that can help keep your skin radiant and young, don’t miss these 18 Health Foods with Big Beauty Benefits.
+Your body can use lycopene more effectively when it's heated.

-The next time you’re looking to mix a chopped salad, pass on the iceberg and reach for watercress instead.
-Although you might shrug it off as a bitter plant, when picked young it’s tender, more mild, and perfect for eating raw.
-Because it’s rich in minerals and antioxidants—including vitamins A, B1, B2, B6, C, E, and K—it’s great for skin, too.
+The next time you're looking to mix a chopped salad, pass on the iceberg and reach for watercress instead.
+Although you might shrug it off as a bitter plant, when picked young it's tender, milder, and perfect for eating raw.
+Because it's rich in minerals and antioxidants—including vitamins A, B1, B2, B6, C, E, and K—it's great for skin, too.
 In fact, daily consumption of watercress has been associated with an increase in antioxidant levels that aid in skin health.

 Boost your skin's ability to stay firm as you age by swapping meat for tofu.
-Although research is not yet conclusive, some suggests that soy may help keep wrinkles at bay.
+Although research is not yet conclusive, some suggest that soy may help keep wrinkles at bay.
 A form of soy isoflavone, aglycone is to thank.
 A 2007 study in the Journal of Nutritional Science and Vitaminology found that eating 40 milligrams of soy aglycones over a 12-week period improved skin.
 Not sure where to find it?
 Whole, less processed forms of soy like tofu and edamame contain the compound.

-Consider omega-3-rich wild salmon your skin’s best friend.
+Consider omega-3-rich wild salmon your skin's best friend.
 The fatty acids in this tasty fish help keep wrinkles and fine lines away by keeping skin supple and moisturized.
-Omega 3s may even boost your skin's defenses against UV damage.
+Omega-3s may even boost your skin's defenses against UV damage.
 A study in the American Journal of Clinical Nutrition found that people who ate a little more than 5-ounces of omega-3 rich fish per week decreased the development of pre-cancerous skin lesions by nearly 30 percent.
 Need another reason to feast on the freshwater fish?
 The Vitamin D in salmon helps maintain healthy bones and teeth.

 Plain Greek Yogurt

 Protein is your pal, especially when it comes to maintaining firm, wrinkle-resilient skin and warding off crow's feet.
 "It's rich in B vitamins, which help to detox skin," says Dr. Kaleroy Papantoniou, a cosmetic dermatologist.
 But remember: not all yogurts are created equal.
-Flavored yogurt is one of these 32 Health Halo Foods to Stop Eating Immediately for a variety of reasons—one being that it can wrinkle your skin!

 Grapefruit is more than just a diet food—it's a citrus-based blessing for your skin; specifically, stretch marks.
 Each half contains 59 percent of your daily value of vitamin C, which is essential for the protection of skin cells.
 Even more importantly, vitamin C is linked to collagen formation, which ties in directly to skin elasticity.
 The more elastic your skin remains as you age, the more youthful you'll look.

-Mangoes do more than whisk you away on a tropical mental vacation — they protect skin from harmful free radicals.
+Mangoes do more than whisk you away on a tropical mental vacation—they protect skin from harmful free radicals.
 You know, for when you actually go to a warm-weather destination.
-“The dietary carotenoids in mangoes protect skin against the sun’s UV radiation all summer long,” explains nutritionist Lisa Drayer, RD.
+"The dietary carotenoids in mangoes protect skin against the sun's UV radiation all summer long," explains nutritionist Lisa Drayer, RD.